Policy and legislation

 The other main legislation that deals with homelessness in Ireland includes the Health Act 1953 and the Child Care Act 1991.In practice, what does the legal definition mean?

-In practice, the legal definition translates into four types of homelessness.
+In practice, the legal definition translates into different types of homelessness.

 The visibly homeless are people who are:

 - sleeping in designated emergency accommodation such as a hostel